Skip to main content

 The lake is perfect for the canoeing and kayaking enthusiast, with its many islands and bays available for exploration.
 Canoe and kayak rentals are available.
 Please contact the park operator for more information.

 There is limited access to fishing licence vendors on the Highway 37 corridor.
-Any visitors wishing to fish or angle in this area should strongly consider obtaining a BC Freshwater Fishing Licence while they have access to internet and a printer.
+It is recommended that one obtain a BC Freshwater Fishing Licence while they have access to internet and a printer.

 Both the Lakeshore Trail and Beaverlodge Trail provide great wildlife viewing opportunities.